When you don’t have many outreach prospects on your lists, what do you do?

 - Tap off-site brand content like blogs

-4. Maximize passive-link earning content pieces
+4. Maximize passive-link-earning content pieces

-Passive link acquisition works.
+Passive link building works.

 Find referential keywords that you can target with content.
-These include “questions” people ask when they’re looking for something and are likely to be cited by other content creators.
+These include “questions” people ask when looking for something and are likely to be cited by other content creators.

-Leverage manual outreach opportunities to promote these referential pages to gain traction and links, to have the ability to rank for their target keywords.
+Leverage manual outreach opportunities to promote these referential pages to gain traction and links to have the ability to rank for their target keywords.

 Mix that with active link building outreach to get some momentum with your link building.